wp-plugins/ip2location-tags/readme.txt

 Donate link: http://www.ip2location.com
 Tags: targeted content, geolocation
 Requires at least: 2.0
-Tested up to: 3.4.1
+Tested up to: 3.5.2
-Stable tag: 1.01
+Stable tag: 2.0

-Description: Customize post content by visitor's location.
+Description: Customize blog content by visitor's location.

 == Description ==

-Use the [ip2loc][/ip2loc] tags to dislay geolocation information of your visitors.
-You can use this plugin to block/display customized post content as well.
+Use the special tags to display geolocation information of your visitors.
+You also can use this plugin to hide/show post content as well.

-Here is an example to display visitor country name:
+Here is an example to display visitor origin country name.

+Example:
+You are coming from {ip:countryName}.

+Result:
-You are coming from [ip2loc:country].
+You are coming from United States.

-To customize your post content, display following text only for visitor from United States and Japan:
+To customize your post content, follow the example below.

+To display content for United States and Canada visitors only, specify the ISO-3166 country code in the <ip> tag:

-[ip2loc:us;jp]Only visitor from United States and Japan can view this[/ip2loc]
+<ip:US,CA>Only visitors from United States and Canada can view this line.</ip>

-To hide a text from visitor from Nigeria:
+To hide a content from visitors from Nigeria:

-[ip2loc:-ng]Visitors from Nigeria can't see this text.[/ip2loc]
+<ip:-ng>Visitors from Nigeria will not able to view this line.</ip>

+Also, you can use this tag to display correct currency in your blog post.

+Exmaple:

+I bought a Apple computer for $100 <ip:GB>(£66)</ip><ip:JP>(¥9940)</ip>.